NBM Publishing

 Nantier Beall Minoustchine Publishing Inc. (or NBM Publishing) is an American graphic novel publisher.
 Founded by Terry Nantier in 1976 as Flying Buttress Publications, NBM is one of the oldest graphic novel publishers in North America.
 The company publishes English adaptations and translations of popular European comics, compilations of classic comic strips, and original fiction and nonfiction graphic novels.
-In addition to NBM Graphic Novels, the company has several imprints including Papercutz with comics geared towards younger audiences, ComicsLit for literary graphic fiction, and Eurotica and Amerotica for adult comics.
+In addition to NBM Graphic Novels, the company has several imprints including ComicsLit for literary graphic fiction, and Eurotica and Amerotica for adult comics.

 According to NBM, it is "the second largest indie comics press after Fantagraphics with close to $3MM in yearly retail sales on over 200,000 graphic novels sold a year plus tens of thousands of comic books and magazines".
 The company says their "editorial choices [...] take [their] cue from the large and well-respected European comics scene".

 History

 Flying Buttress Publications

 Terry Nantier (born 1957) spent his teenage years living in Paris, developing an interest in European comics.
 Returning to the U.S., Nantier attended the Newhouse School of Communications division of Syracuse University.
-In 1976, while still a Newhouse student, he teamed with Chris Beall and Marc Minoustchine to found Flying Buttress Publications with an initial investment of $2,100.
+In 1976, while still a Newhouse student, and using his Lawrinson Hall dorm room as headquarters, he teamed with Chris Beall and Marc Minoustchine to found Flying Buttress Publications with an initial investment of $2,100.
 (Their tagline, referencing the architectural element of the flying buttress, was "the support of a new medium.")

 Flying Buttress was among the first to introduce the concept of the European graphic novel to American audiences.
 Among their first titles was Racket Rumba (1977), a 50-page spoof of the noir-detective genre, written and drawn by the French artist Loro.
 The company followed this with Enki Bilal's The Call of the Stars (1978).
 In 1979, the company published Gene Day's Future Day, a collection of science fiction works reprinted from comics anthologies including Star*Reach.
 Flying Buttress marketed these works as "graphic albums".

 In 1982, the company created the Flying Buttress Classics Library imprint to reprint classic newspaper comic strips in both hardcover and paperback, beginning with Milton Caniff's Terry and the Pirates, followed by Tarzan strips by Hal Foster and Burne Hogarth.